monkoose/neocodeium/README.md

 -- Cycles through suggestions by `n` (1 by default) items.
 Use a negative value to cycle in reverse order neocodeium.cycle(n)

--- Same as `cycle()`, but also tries to show suggestions if none is visible.
+-- Same as `cycle()`, but also tries to show a suggestion if none is visible.
 -- Mostly useful with the enabled `manual` option neocodeium.cycle_or_complete(n)
 ```

 #### ⌨️ Keymaps

-NeoCodeium doesn’t enforce any keymaps, that means you’ll need to add them
+NeoCodeium doesn’t enforce any keymaps, which means you’ll need to add them
 yourself.
 While [codeium.vim] and
 [copilot.vim](https://github.com/github/copilot.vim) set the `<Tab>` keymap as
 the default key for accepting a suggestion, but `<Tab>` has some downsides to